gazpachu/joanmira/pages/work/2021-08-01---wekohi/index.md

 I envisioned this project for the second hackathon event in TableCheck and we won the first price!
 It was fun and we worked very hard for a couple of days to bring it to life!
 The team included other TableCheck employees: Eri Koyano (PM), Alexander Bykanov (Back-end), Martin Yates (Design) and Alexandr Shostyr (Front-end).

+I worked on the front-end side together with another engineer.

 ![](/work/wekohi/images/2.jpg)

 ![](/work/wekohi/images/3.jpg)